 It can be hard to get used to a completely different script.
 My advice is:

-1. read the box on the right "Novels for the kanji-phobe".
+1. read the box below "Novels for the kanji-phobe".

 2. try reading something you are familiar with already in English (or your native language).
 For example: detective stories have a fairly predictable pattern - crime is committed, police arrive, they take statements/fingerprints, talk to people and then arrest someone.
 You just need to pick up some specific vocabulary (fingerprints, police ranks, evidence, forensics...) and you will be able to understand it.